rezashokrzad/Automatic-Speech-Recognition/README.md

-# Automatic-Speech-Recognition
+# Automatic-Speech-Recognition #

+project title: 'Deep Cost-sensitive Cross-entropy for Gender Generalization in TIMIT Phoneme Classification'

-Phonetic Classification (TIMIT database)
+* Phonetic Classification (TIMIT database)

-Using librosa Python package to load wav files and sample rate
+* Using librosa Python package to load wav files and sample rate

-Using mfcc as feature extracture
+* Using mfcc as feature extracture